aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/txtsaveoptions/_index.md

 ```

 Gets how to quote values in the exported text file.
-[TxtValueQuoteType](../../com.aspose.cells/txtvaluequotetype).
+See [TxtValueQuoteType](../../com.aspose.cells/txtvaluequotetype).

 **Returns:**
 int